 “That’s… that’s what was in there.
 Where his eyes should have been.
 That’s where I found them.”

 The glass of the sample jar creaked as Caroline tightened her grip.
 The four brown moths inside of it threw themselves against the sides of the jar, terrified.
 Their wings left streaks of shimmering brown on the underside of the plastic lid.

 Across the bed from Dr. Malakar, the plastic bassinet shifted as the baby began to wake.

 Sarah Gailey is a Bay Area native and an unabashed bibliophile, living and working in beautiful Oakland, California, with her wonderful husband and their terrible cat.
 She likes to paint, bake pies, and write about murder.
 Her favorite cigar is the house-rolled En Fuego Sweet Churchill.
 She makes period-accurate mid-Victorian costumes to fend off the ever-encroaching boredom.
 If she asks for Coke, Pepsi is not an acceptable substitute, but she’ll say yes to avoid making a fuss.
-Find her at @gaileyfrey.
+Find her on Twitter: @gaileyfrey.

 Lead image: “Moth on kill jar.
 Image Credit: Erica Kramer” (via Flickr user EOL Learning and Education Group)

 […] “Look” by Sarah Gailey via Cease, Cows […]

 Stumbled across this story while I was having breakfast.
 Hooked me right away.
 Breakfast went cold.
 Well worth it. 🙂

 Reblogged this on Free Flash Fiction and commented:

 A dark and beautifully written piece of flash fiction.
 Wonderfully intense.